geek-neelesh/courier_management_system/README.md

 # courier_management_system
-This is  a simple courier management system php project
+This is  a simple courier management system project using php and mysql as database.